-At week 32, your little one is about the size of a cantaloupe or squash measuring around 17 inches and weighing about 3.5-4.5 pounds.
-The soft downy hair that has covered the majority of the baby's body, the lanugo, is started to disappear.
+At week 32, your little one is about the size of a cantaloupe or squash, measuring around 17 inches and weighing about 3.5-4.5 pounds.
+The soft downy hair that has covered the majority of the baby's body, the lanugo, is starting to disappear.
 Some babies may be born with some remnants of this on their shoulders or back, but most will lose this furry look before birth.
 Baby's skin is becoming smoother and softer, and with fat deposits underneath your little human, he is looking more like the baby you will see in a few weeks come due day.

 While you don't want your baby to be born this early, it is nice to know that most babies born at this stage will survive without life-threatening complications.
 They may spend an extended time in the hospital and need medical interventions, but they should eventually make enough strides to make the journey home.